Women's suffrage in the United States: Women against suffrage

 Anti-suffrage forces, initially called the "remonstrants", organized as early as 1870 when the Woman's Anti-Suffrage Association of Washington was formed.
 Widely known as the "antis", they eventually created organizations in some twenty states.
-In 1911 the National Association Opposed to Women's Suffrage was created.
+In 1911, the National Association Opposed to Women's Suffrage was created.
 It claimed 350,000 members and opposed women's suffrage, feminism, and socialism.
 It argued that woman suffrage "would reduce the special protections and routes of influence available to women, destroy the family, and increase the number of socialist-leaning voters."

 Middle and upper class anti-suffrage women were conservatives with several motivations.
 Society women in particular had personal access to powerful politicians, and were reluctant to surrender that advantage.
 Most often the antis believed that politics was dirty and that women's involvement would surrender the moral high ground that women had claimed, and that partisanship would disrupt local club work for civic betterment, as represented by the General Federation of Women's Clubs.
 The best organized movement was the New York State Association Opposed to Woman Suffrage (NYSAOWS).
 Its credo, as set down by its president Josephine Jewell Dodge, was:

 We believe in every possible advancement to women.
 We believe that this advancement should be along those legitimate lines of work and endeavor for which she is best fitted and for which she has now unlimited opportunities.
 We believe this advancement will be better achieved through strictly non-partisan effort and without the limitations of the ballot.
 We believe in Progress, not in Politics for women.

-The NYSAOWS New York State Association Opposed to Woman Suffrage used grass roots mobilization techniques they had learned from watching the suffragists to defeat the 1915 referendum.
+The New York State Association Opposed to Woman Suffrage (NYSAOWS) used grass roots mobilization techniques they had learned from watching the suffragists to defeat the 1915 referendum.
 They were very similar to the suffragists themselves, but used a counter-crusading style warning of the evils that suffrage would bring to women.
 They rejected leadership by men and stressed the importance of independent women in philanthropy and social betterment.
 NYSAOWS was narrowly defeated in New York in 1916 and the state voted to give women the vote.
 The organization moved to Washington to oppose the federal constitutional amendment for suffrage, becoming the "National Association Opposed to Woman Suffrage" (NAOWS), where it was taken over by men, and assumed a much harsher rhetorical tone, especially in attacking "red radicalism".
-After 1919 the antis adjusted smoothly to enfranchisement and became active in party affairs, especially in the Republican Party.
+After 1919, the antis adjusted smoothly to enfranchisement and became active in party affairs, especially in the Republican Party.